WendtOle/advent-of-code-23/README.md

 ### Notes 10-2
 The idea that you have to count the times you cross the loop on the way from outside to a specific point came to me relatively fast.
 But it took me a while find out how to handle the different types of crossings.

+### Notes 11-1
+Calculating the distance in grid was actually not that hard as I thought in the first place.
+Finding the combination between all stars without duplications took me longer than expected but not that long in total.